All children are given access to music weekly.

 Bishopstone participates in the Swindon Music Festivals which brings school together and the children sing and perform on mass.
 We performed with the Swindon Choral Choir in Christchurch in December 2018, a huge honour.

-Mrs Rowe a peripatetic music teacher from Swindon Music Service (click here for their website) departed from teaching KS2 violin in July 2021.
+Miss Kati a peripatetic music teacher from Swindon Music Service (click here for their website) joined us in September 21 (after MRs Rowe retired in July21).

 Music is taught following the National Curriculum enhanced with various resources including Music Express and Dimensions Creative Curriculum.
 It is taught on a Wednesday in KS2 when our part time teacher, with a music specialism, is in school.